 In my experience, many organisations are unaware of the size of the significant savings that can be made with a move to Cloud.

-Our recent Claremont Cloud survey revealed that 41% of organisations, who have not yet moved to Cloud, considered the financial cost of switching to be a considerable barrier.
+Our recent Claremont Cloud survey revealed that 41% of organisations, who have not yet moved their ERP System to the Cloud, considered the financial cost of switching to be a considerable barrier.
 Of course, making changes in any business often involves initial costs – both in time and money.
 However, the financial benefits are there to be reaped further down the line.
 Moving your systems to the Cloud is a fundamental change to how/where you run your business and is much more than a nod to playing the long game.
 It’s about making year on year savings versus the increased costs of maintaining expensive and often aging on-premise systems.

 Again, the same Claremont survey states 75% of organisations who have migrated their ERP to Cloud reported that a reduction in operating costs had proved to be a major advantage.
 There may be some inevitable up-front costs associated with making the move, but the long term financial savings to be made more than offset that initial expenditure.